TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 Arguably the most important software packages for neuropsychology and brain imaging - [AFNI](http://en.wikipedia.org/wiki/Afni), [FSL](http://en.wikipedia.org/wiki/FMRIB_Software_Library), and [SPM](http://en.wikipedia.org/wiki/Spm) - got stuck in the pull phase.
 Apparently the packages do not really meet Gentoo security, build, and file management exigences and need to be patched - quite a bit.
 Yours truly currently lacks the knowledge and the time needed to acquire the knowledge to perform such patches.
-The maintainers of gentoo-science apparently lack the impetus.
+Most maintainers of gentoo-science apparently lack the impetus.
 Help would be much appreciated!

 But the good news is: